About Rebecca J. Hubbard

 I am a master's level Licensed Marriage and Family Therapist.
 I have been helping people with traumatic pasts for twenty-three years.
 I am passionate about helping people of all ages live full and healthy lives.
 I have worked in a variety of settings, (office, in-home, schools) including in the field as a first-responder where I provided psychological first aid to children, families and adults who witnessed or were victims of violence or experienced natural disasters.
 My private practice is located at Pecan Creek Ranch in Georgetown, TX.

 I am a co-owner and co-founder of Global Equine Services For Professionals, LLC (GES4P).
-GES4P provides consultation and training for professionals who practice equine assisted psychotherapy (EAP) as well as a learning community for EAP professionals where they can grow their practice and their skills in providing equine assisted psychotherapy.
+GES4P provides consultation and training for professionals who practice equine assisted psychotherapy (EAP), and consultation and training for organizations that want to develop healthier relationships within and outside of their organization and healthier systems.
+GES4P also developed a learning community for EAP professionals where they can grow their practice and their skills in providing equine assisted psychotherapy.

 I am also an author and I write children's books that assist adults in helping kids cope with difficult life experiences, such as a traumatic event, fears or making friends.
 Each book is written to sensitively address the difficulty and show the importance of healthy relationships with self and others.